zopencommunity/meta/docs/workshop/intro.md

 - Install make:
   - `zopen install make -y`

-## Module 3: Using your newly installed Zopen Community (15 minutes)
+## Module 3: Using your newly installed zopen community (15 minutes)
 Before you proceed, it's recommended that you re-source the zopen-config file.
 - `. <path/to/your/zopen/etc/zopen-config>`